 What is normal vaginal discharge?

 There are various types of vaginal discharge, and it is normal for the amount, colour, scent and texture to change throughout the month.
-The causes of vaginal discharge and changes you may notice are mostly dependant on fluctuating hormone levels throughout your monthly menstrual cycle.
+The causes of vaginal discharge and any changes you notice usually depend on fluctuating hormone levels throughout your monthly menstrual cycle.
 Here is an overview of what to expect at different stages of your cycle:

 After your period: you are likely to experience minimal discharge in the days following your period.
 It may start off light brown in colour (which is leftover blood from your period), becoming yellow, white or cloudy with a sticky texture.